-- T1-T2 and T3 located on main contactor (1M).

-It is the responsibility of the installer to obtain connection information on the motor and to assure that the motor is connected as per motor manufacturer recommendations.
+- T1-T2 and T3 located on contactor (1M) and T6-T4 and T5 located on contactor (2M) for models GPY and GPW It is the responsibility of the installer to obtain connection information on the motor and to assure that the motor is connected as per the motor manufacturer recommendations.
 Failure to do so may cause injuries to personnel, damage the motor and/or the controller and subsequently void warranty on both items.